myntra/cortex/README.md

 # experimental

-aggo is a HA cloudevents.io aggregator
+cortex is a HA cloudevents.io aggregator

 ```